Frequently Asked Questions

 How are my rights protected?

-The Retirement Villages Act 2003 requires the appointment of a statutory supervisor – in our case, it’s Covent Trustees Services – who represents the interests of residents.
-The statutory supervisor will deal with all financial transactions that relate to ORAs, review the village’s annual accounts, and act on behalf of residents where appropriate.
+The statutory supervisor will deal with all financial transactions that relate to O RAs, review the village’s annual accounts, and act on behalf of residents where appropriate.

 The Vines at Bethlehem is registered with the Retirement Villages Association.